Applicable Data Protection Laws:

 2. Support Services

-2.1 During the Support Period the Supplier shall perform the Support Services during the Support Hours in accordance with the Service Levels.
+2.1 During the Support Period and up to the maximum number of Support Hours, the Supplier shall perform the Support Services during the Support Times in accordance with the Service Levels.

 2.2 As part of the Support Services, the Supplier shall: